 If the child was born at home without any issues, your midwives will take care of the weighing and stay with you to make sure you’re doing fine and then they’ll leave you in the very capable hands of the kraamzorg.

 Guardian Angel Kraamzorg

 After birth, you’ll meet the guardian angel known as kraamzorg.
-This nurse will be with you for eight days for a few hours every day to check whether both you and baby are doing well, help you establish breastfeeding if that’s what you choose, or watch out for signs of postpartum depression.
+This nurse will be with you for eight days for a few hours every day to check whether both you and baby are doing well, help you establish breastfeeding, if that’s what you choose, or watch out for signs of postpartum depression.
 But that is not all.
-She’ll also clean your house, do your laundry, fix you light meals, make you tea, remind you to rest and, if you need it, take care of your other kids.
+She’ll also clean your house, do your laundry, fix light meals, make tea, remind you to rest and, if you need it, take care of your other kids.
 Of course, her tasks will depend on your specific situation and needs.

 While the number of kraamzorg hours can vary, you get more in certain situations.
 For example, if you’re a single parent, or if you have other children in the house.
 However, if you had to stay at the hospital, you’ll get fewer kraamzorg hours.

 In the hospital, you’ll be served beschuit met muisjes – or rusk with sugar-coated anise seeds which will be pink if the baby is a girl and blue if it’s a boy.

 The Dutch love announcing the new arrival with “Hoerra, een meisje” or “hoerra, een jongen,” hung across the windows in big colorful letters.

 Also, the Dutch love sending out birth cards – or geboortekaartjes.
 Some are very elaborate, while others are simpler in design and wording.